devinkr/js-array-methods-lab/README.md

 ];

 // Array.prototype.reduce()
 // 7.
 Count the number of instances for each of the data items.
+The reduce should return an object where the keys are 'car', 'truck', etc. and the values are the count.
-// Hint:  Return an object where the keys are 'car', 'truck', etc. and the values are the count.
+// Hint: Since you want to return an object, be sure to pass an empty {} for the initial value of the "accumulator".